 Interactive word wall - The interactive word wall utilized during instruction of the unit 7 content contained vocabulary terms and definitions, pictures, artifacts from two labs, and student writing samples assigned during this unit.

 Special Education – The term Special Education refers to all of the students with a current IEP.
-Students that have a 504 plan were not included under this definition.
+Students who have a 504 plan were not included under this definition.

 Instruction – The instruction during science unit 7 included activities that required students to use the word wall as a reference to complete various activities and display their work.
 Some of the activities included were: daily drills and a vocabulary worksheet; engaging in a matching activity to create the states of matter portion of the word wall; a writing assignment, using scientific terminology, to discuss all steps required to separate a mixture; and an area to display artifacts from two related labs.